LukeSkywalker92/MMM-DWD-WarnWeather/README.md

 - [request](https://www.npmjs.com/package/request) (installed via `npm install`)

 ## Important Notes
 - This is my first project using Node, so feel free to submit pull requests or post on the issues/wiki and I will do my best to improve the project.
-Right now the data for warnings comes from the *Deutsche Wetterdienst*.
+- Right now the data for warnings comes from the *Deutsche Wetterdienst*.
 So the warnings are only available for germany.
 If you find an similar API for other countries, feel free to give me a hint or to implement this API in this module yourself.
+- Because it's only data for germany, i did not translate any of the warnings to english.
+Also feel free to do that.

 ## Special Thanks
 - [Michael Teeuw](https://github.com/MichMich) for creating the awesome [MagicMirror2](https://github.com/MichMich/MagicMirror/tree/develop) project that made this module possible.